-Access to quality and affordable healthcare is essential for human development.
+Healthcare The gap Access to quality and affordable healthcare is essential for human development.
 In Africa, this access remains elusive for a significant proportion of the population.
 This is demonstrated by the low life expectancy rate at 61 years against a global average of 72 years.
-Further, the physician per 1,000° people ratio in SSA is at 0.2/1000 compared to the EU's 4.9/1000.

-In the absence of effective universal health coverage, high cost of healthcare in Kenya10, for example, remains a key impediment to access, as well as a source of impoverishment.
-The Kenyan government budget allocation to health is at 4.8% for the FY2019/20 budget against a target of 15%.11 The pandemic-induced economic downturn resulted in loss of job opportunities and decline in incomes.
+Further, the physician per 1,000 people ratio in SSA is at 0.2/1000 compared to the EU's 4.9/1000.
+In the absence of effective universal health coverage, high cost of healthcare in Kenya, for example, remains a key impediment to access, as well as a source of impoverishment.
+The Kenyan government budget allocation to health is at 4.8% for the FY2019/20 budget against a target of 15%.
+The pandemic-induced economic downturn resulted in loss of job opportunities and decline in incomes.
 This pushed more households into poverty in Kenya and amplified the need for affordable, quality, healthcare to avoid catastrophic health expenditures.

-To alleviate some of the access and affordability hurdles, Optimizer Foundation invests in various business models in the health sector including, but not limited to, those that 1) Provide primary healthcare to underserved populations in middle and lower income areas, 2) Leverage technology to democratize access to healthcare products and services, and 3) Drive awareness and education around various aspects of health.
+The solution To alleviate some of the access and affordability hurdles, Optimizer Foundation invests in various business models in the health sector including, but not limited to, those that 1) Provide primary healthcare to underserved populations in middle and lower income areas, 2) Leverage technology to democratize access to healthcare products and services, and 3) Drive awareness and education around various aspects of health.

-years is the life expectancy in Africa, contrasting with the global average of 72 years physicians per 1000 people in SSA, compared to the EU's 4.9/1000
+years is the life expectancy in Africa, contrasting with the global average of 72 years

-HEALTHCARE: SECTOR INSIGHTS

-Medical products supply chain
+HEALTHCARE: SECTOR INSIGHTS Medical products supply chain